 Command Definition utaction The utaction program provides a way to execute commands when a Sun Ray DTU session is connected, disconnected, or terminated. utadm The utadm command manages the private network, shared network, and DHCP (Dynamic Host Configuration Protocol) configuration for the Sun Ray interconnect. utadminuser The utadminuser command is used to add, list, and delete UNIX user names from the list of users authorized to administer Sun Ray services.
-The list is stored in the Sun Ray data store. utamghadm The utamghadm command is used to configure or disable regional hotdesking, which enables users to access their sessions across multiple failover groups. utcammigrate The utcammigrate utility may be used to migrate existing CAM configuration to its Kiosk Mode equivalent with the intention of migrating from existing CAM sessions to Kiosk sessions.
-This migration includes the creation of Kiosk application descriptors, prototypes, session configuration and application lists.
-The migration does not include support for CAM wrapper scripts. utcapture The utcapture command connects to the Authentication Manager and monitors packets sent and packets dropped between the Sun Ray server and the Sun Ray DTUs. utcard The utcard command allows configuration of different types of smart cards in the Sun Ray data store utconfig The utconfig command performs the initial configuration of the Sun Ray server and supporting administration framework software. utcrypto The utcrypto command is a utility for security configuration. utdesktop The utdesktop command allows the user to manage Sun Ray DTUs connected to the Sun Ray server that the command is run on.
+The list is stored in the Sun Ray data store. utamghadm The utamghadm command is used to configure or disable regional hotdesking, which enables users to access their sessions across multiple failover groups. utcapture The utcapture command connects to the Authentication Manager and monitors packets sent and packets dropped between the Sun Ray server and the Sun Ray DTUs. utcard The utcard command allows configuration of different types of smart cards in the Sun Ray data store utconfig The utconfig command performs the initial configuration of the Sun Ray server and supporting administration framework software. utcrypto The utcrypto command is a utility for security configuration. utdesktop The utdesktop command allows the user to manage Sun Ray DTUs connected to the Sun Ray server that the command is run on. utdetach The utdetach command disconnects the current non-smart card mobile session or authenticated smart card session from its respective Sun Ray DTU.
+The session is not destroyed but put into a detached state.
+The session can be accessed again only after authentication.
+When Remote Hotdesk Authentication (RHA) is disabled (via utpolicy or the Admin GUI), utdetach affects only authenticated smart card sessions and non-smart card mobile sessions.